heimrichhannot/contao-google-charts-bundle/README.md

 You can use the chart as reader config element in [heimrichhannot/contao-reader-bundle](https://github.com/heimrichhannot/contao-reader-bundle).
 If you have set the dataType to `reference` in the chart configuration the entity will be set automatically by the current item id.

-#### display chart as elevation profile in google maps reader config element

-If you have [heimrichhannot/contao-google-maps-bundle](https://github.com/heimrichhannot/contao-google-maps-bundle) installed you can display a elevation chart to a google map.
-Set the chart configuraton at the google maps reader config element.
-The chart will be added to the template as variable `elevation`.
-The elevation chart is added to the item using an event listener which listens to the `ReaderGoogleMapBeforeRenderEvent` event.

 ### DataTypes

 When data is added to the chart it has to be of type array.